Tsk1001/doc/docs/company_account.md

 **Description** – where you could put useful information about your company

-And **contact information** : address, city, zip code, phone, skype and website.
+And **detailed information** : address, city, zip code, phone, skype and website.

 *